git-lfs/git-lfs/README.md

 ### Configuration

 Hawser uses `.gitattributes` files to configure which are managed by Hawser.
-Here is a smaple one that saves zips and mp3s:
+Here is a sample one that saves zips and mp3s:

     $ cat .gitattributes
     *.mp3 filter=hawser -crlf